Intelligent Automation for the Amazon Seller

-- Reduces mistakes.
+- To reduce mistakes.

-- Avoids duplication of information.
+- To avoid duplication of information.

 Each checklist on Manifestly has its own title, records, sets of notes and due dates.
 Different teams can collaborate on each checklist and leave comments if there is anything that needs to be pointed out.
 This information is stored in the cloud, and can be accessed as required.

 Steps to creating a workflow automation with Manifestly:

 - Schedule and delegate.